uriele/DeltaGreenTestingRoll20/README.md

 - Advanced features for the weapons include: shotgun (+20%) and the possibility to have different damages at different distances, blast radius (+20%), accessories, and selective fire
 - The sheet can keep track of the bullet spent (assumed 1 per shot, except the selective fire that uses 3,5,10,20 to add higher lethality)
 - The sheet can automatically keep track of the new breaking points

+## Fixes
+- [x] Wrong logic in tracking bullets
+- [x] Label to lethality buttons
+- [x] Add ammunition label to bullets
+- [x] Fixed wrong numbering in the sheet
+- [x] Add an option in the settings to switch from character creation bonds (created with rank==CHA) to in-game bonds (created with rank==CHA/2)
+- [ ] Setting button to hide the rituals in the character sheet (the CSS does not seem to work on the repeating section for some reason)
+- [x] Add numbering to the pinned named skills (now they show as Art 1, Art 2, etc...
+Adding the entire name would have required more coding, risking introducing bugs)